 The image of the happy cat lapping up milk is an old cliché.
-While many feline parents may assume that their fur baby would enjoy a bowl of milk every now and then, the surprising truth is that dairy products from cows could be hazardous to her health.
+While many feline parents may assume that their kitties would enjoy a bowl of milk every now and then, the surprising truth is that dairy products from cows could be hazardous to their health.
 In fact, most cats can’t even digest dairy.

 Why is Milk Bad for My Cat?

-While not all cats are lactose intolerant, the majority of them are.
-This is why it’s important to steer clear of feeding your kitty dairy products such as cheese and milk.
+Undigested lactose gets fermented by the cat’s intestinal bacteria, which causes stomach trouble for your pet, including bloating, pain, vomiting, and diarrhea.
+While not all cats are lactose intolerant, most of them are.
+This is why it’s crucial to avoid feeding your kitty dairy products such as cheese and milk.

 Can Kittens Drink Milk?

-Instead, purchase kitten formula or a mother’s milk replacer from your local pet store.
-These two products both have the vital vitamins and nutrients your kitten needs.
+Instead, purchase a specialized kitten formula, a feline mother’s milk replacer, from your local pet store.
+These products have the adequate balance of nutrients and vital vitamins your kitten needs.

 Why Are Cats Attracted to Milk?

 Cat enjoys milk because of its high fat and protein content.
-But that doesn’t mean that the milk is good for them.
+Still, that doesn’t mean that the milk is good for them.

 Can My Cat Drink Lactose-Free Milk?

-Lactose-free milk is a dairy product that has had the lactose completely removed by adding the enzymes needed to break down the sugar.
+Lactose-free milk is a dairy product with the enzymes needed to break down the sugar.
 While people with lactose intolerance can enjoy a cold glass of lactose-free milk, can your cat?

-While a small saucer of lactose-free milk can be a tasty treat for your kitty every now and then, you shouldn’t regularly give it to her.
+While a small saucer of lactose-free milk can be a tasty treat for your kitty every now and then, you shouldn’t regularly serve it.
 As boring as it may seem, water is always best for cats.

 Other Types of Milk

-Goat milk, while similar to cow milk, has a lower lactose level.
+Goat milk, while similar to cow milk, has a slightly lower lactose level.
 Some studies have concluded that it is also more digestible than cow milk.
-However, avoid giving your cat goat milk if she is lactose intolerant.
+However, avoid giving your cat goat milk if they are lactose intolerant.